December 31, 2000

 4. Never stand between a dog and a lamp post

-(you end up reacting to the inevitable,
+(you end up reacting to the inevitable, which is the opposite of being proactive)

 Charles de Gaulle